jonschmok/ebola-aid/GettingStarted.md

   + Mac: http://git-scm.com/download/mac
   + Windows: http://git-scm.com/download/win
 2. Create a GitHub account
+  + Please email ryanmawong@gmail.com with your GitHub username so that you can be added to the UBC-BEST-Ebola GitHub organization.
 3. Clone this project's Git repository
   + Open a terminal and use the command line to navigate to a directory that you would like to save the repository.
   + Example: